Subjects

 Relationship between the size of organism an

-Vocabulary: Surface area to volume ratio (SA:V) - The amount of surface area per unit volume of an organism or object.
+Definition: Surface area to volume ratio (SA:V) is the amount of surface area per unit volume of an organism, which determines how efficiently substances can be exchanged with the environment.

 Unit 3: Organisms exchange